About the college

 Keble College has an excellent library with well-equipped and comfortable reading rooms open 24 hours a day for most of the year.
 It supports graduate study on taught courses, has a generous budget and welcomes suggestions from its users.

-Working collections consist of some 45,000 volumes of printed material and readers also have access to an extensive range of electronic resources provided by the University.
+Readers also have access to an extensive range of electronic resources provided by the University.

 Sport, music and college facilities

 Music, drama, a wide range of sports and other societies flourish at Keble at all levels, ranging from the novice to the near-professional.
 Keble’s Music Society and chapel choir are highly respected in the city, and the college boasts the popular O’Reilly Theatre.

 The H B Allen Centre has a well-equipped gym.
 The college also has rowing facilities.
 Its sports ground and squash courts are located within easy reach of the main college site.